meilisearch/documentation/learn/cookbooks/docker.md

 ### Configure Meilisearch

 Meilisearch accepts a number of instance options during launch.
-You can configure instance options in two ways: environment variables and CLI arguments.
-Some options are only available as CLI arguments—[consult our configuration reference for an exhaustive list](/learn/configuration/instance_options.md).
+You can configure these optional arguments in two ways: environment variables and CLI arguments.
+Note that some options are only available as CLI arguments—[consult our configuration reference for more details](/learn/configuration/instance_options.md).

 #### Passing instance options with environment variables